SeongJinAhn/TAGDN/README.md

 Thank you for your interest in our work!

 # Motivation
-Existing metapath-free GNNs face difficulty capturing long-range dependencies between distant nodes because of over-squashing and over-smoothing.
+Existing metapath-free GNNs (e.g., ie-HGCN, FastGTN, SR-HGN, MHGCN+) face difficulty capturing long-range dependencies between distant nodes because of over-squashing and over-smoothing.

 Graph diffusion is a promising direction to mitigate over-squashing and over-smoothing.